The Deckard Family Civic Fellows Scholarship

-The Deckard Family Civic Fellows Scholarship program will be administered by the Office of Civic Engagement under the direction of the Director of Community Partnerships in collaboration with the Office of University Advancement, the Office of Student Affairs, and other appropriate departments.
+The Deckard Family Civic Fellows Scholarship program is administered by the Office of Civic Engagement under the direction of the Director of Community Partnerships in collaboration with the Office of University Advancement, the Office of Student Affairs and other departments around campus.

-Must be enrolled at Cleveland State University with a declaration of any major.
-Students must apply in the spring semester prior to their junior class year.
+- Must be enrolled at Cleveland State University with a declaration of any major.
+Students must apply in the spring semester prior to their junior or senior year.

-Must submit an essay of no more than 1,500 words explaining their interest in the fellowship and detailing their civic engagement activities.
+- Must submit a 1,500 word essay explaining their interest in the scholarship and detailing their civic engagement activities.